-Step 1: Turn the remote to your gas fireplace on
+Step 1: Turn the Remote to Your Gas Fireplace On

-If your fireplace is connected to an outlet, check the switch to make sure the unit is on.
+If your gas fireplace still won’t turn off, check its power sources.
+If your fireplace is connected to an outlet, check the switch to ensure the unit is on.
 The controller may be on the side of the fireplace or behind a panel in its front.

 If turning off the power in your gas fireplace does not stop the flame, or if it isn’t connected to electrical power, then move on to the next step.

-In the absence of such a valve near your gas fireplace, you can turn the gas off in the gas tank if you use propane.
+Without such a valve near your gas fireplace, you can turn the gas off in the gas tank if you use propane.
 Natural gas comes into your home via a meter that should be outside of your house near a wall.

-The meter should have an emergency cut-off that will shut off the gas to your home.
-Shutting it off will likely require a wrench, depending on your meter.
-Once you cut the gas off at the meter, get the gas company to turn it back on after you or a technician repair your gas fireplace.
+Shutting the meter off will likely require a wrench, depending on your meter.
+Once you cut the gas off at the meter, my usual advice is to call the gas company and ask them to turn the gas back on after you or a technician repair your gas fireplace.

-Gas fireplaces use two types of pilot lights to start their flame.
+Gas fireplaces use two types of pilot lights to start their flame.:

-Suppose your log fireplace uses a regulator to moderate the pressure of the gas that flows into it.
-In that case, it could cause a flame to continue after you turn off your gas fireplace if it is faulty.
+Suppose your gas fireplace uses a regulator to moderate the pressure of the gas that flows into it.
+If so, the regulator could cause a flame to continue after you turn off your gas fireplace if it is faulty.

-Designed to sense when there is a flame, it could allow gas to leak into your home if it is not working correctly.
-The pilot that stays lit is a good indicator that this may be your problem.
+Designed to sense when there’s a flame, the regulator could allow gas to leak into your home if it is not working correctly.
+A pilot that stays lit indicates that a bad regulator may be your problem.

 - A faulty gas regulator can cause the gas pressure to fluctuate, which gives an uneven burn that can cause soot.